 The solution to these problems can come from a new agriculture, a so-called "carbon" agriculture.
 For non-purist friends of the Italian language, carbon farming.

-What is carbon farming, or carbon farming?
+What is carbon farming?

-Carbon farming practices include composting agricultural waste, which feeds the soil, or planting "cover" crops such as grasses and legumes.
+Carbon farming practices include composting agricultural waste, which nourishes the soil, or planting “cover” crops such as grasses and legumes.
 These crops help prevent soil degradation by helping to protect it from weeds and pests.

-On the field of innovation
+In the field of innovation

 Scientists and farmers pursuing carbon farming experiment with various materials to add to the soil to increase its carbon sequestration properties.